360 Camera Pipeline

 • Workflow -> Build Texture

-Building mesh Building texture
+Building mesh and texture

 # 2.6.
 Checking the point-cloud and mesh